 The Student Amenities and Recreation Section provides a recreational program for students and staff at the Physical Education and Recreation Centre.
-The Centre consists of eight squash courts, a main building, and a 50-metre indoor heated swimming pool, at present close to completion.
+The Centre consists of eight squash courts, a main building, and a 50-metre Indoor heated swimming pool.
 The main building has a large gymnasium and practice rooms for fencing, table tennis, judo, weight-lifting, karate and jazz ballet, also a physical fitness testing room.
-The recreational program includes intramurals, teaching/coaching, camping, and fitness testing.
+The recreational program includes intramurals, teaching/coaching, camping.
 The Centre is located on the lower campus adjacent to High Street.
 The Supervisor at PERC may be contacted on extension 3271.